jacobdensford/jacobdensford.com/fell/playing-the-game.md

 ## Tests

-Whenever you attempt to do something that you could reasonably accomplish but the outcome is uncertain and potentially dangerous, learn what could go wrong and roll a *test*.
+Whenever you attempt a task that you could reasonably accomplish but the outcome is uncertain and potentially dangerous, learn how hard it will be and what could go wrong, then roll a test.

 Collect dice: An attribute die from your relevant attribute and an applicable steel, skill, or spell die if you have one.
-If you're spending experience points, you may also roll your experience die.

-Roll, comparing each die individually to the table below.
+Roll, comparing each die individually to the difficulty number (or DN).
+A die that meets or exceeds the difficulty number counts as a hit.

-Roll|Result
+DN|Difficulty
 :--|:--
-1-3|Miss
-4-5|Weak Hit
-6+|Hit
+0|Very easy
+2|Easy
+4|Moderate
+6|Hard
+8|Very hard
+10|Extremely hard
+12|Nearly impossible

+If you roll the highest number on a die, roll it again, counting each roll individually.

-The test passes if you roll at least one *hit*.
-(Rarely, especially difficult tests might require two or more hits.)
+The test passes if you roll at least one hit.

-If your highest die is a *weak hit*, you only partially succeed or there are unforeseen consequences.

-If none of the dice hit, the test fails and there is trouble.
+If none of the dice hit, the test fails.
+You might still succeed at your task, but there will be trouble.

-You may choose to accept extra trouble in exchange for passing a failed test.
-You will be told what that trouble will be before deciding.

 ### Advantage and Disadvantage

-When a situation grants you *advantage*, you may roll your dice one step higher.
+When a situation grants you advantage, you may roll your dice one step higher.

-When a situation imposes *disadvantage*, you must roll your dice one step lower.
+When a situation imposes disadvantage, you must roll your dice one step lower.

 ### Help

 When someone else makes a test, you may roll a relevant steel, skill, or spell die and add your hit to their test.

-### Group Tests

-When it makes sense to perform a test as a group, everyone rolls as normal and combines their results.

 ### Contests

 When you test against someone, you each collect dice as normal and roll.
-Whoever has the most hits wins.
-In a tie, hits beat weak hits, higher numbers beat lower, then bigger dice beat smaller.
+Compare dice individually, highest to lowest.
+Higher numbers beat lower and count as hits.
+In a tie, bigger dice beat smaller.

+### Extended Tests

+Some tests require more time and effort, and thus require more than one hit to accomplish.

 ## Hirelings

-Hirelings are *nonplayer characters* (or NPCs) you can employ to carry your burdens and assist you in your endeavors.
-Hirelings have d4 *hit die* (or HD) with 4 *hit points* (or HP), d4 in one skill, and 8 equipment slots (4+HD).
+Hirelings are nonplayer characters (or NPCs) you can employ to carry your burdens and assist you in your endeavors.
+Hirelings have d4 hit die (or HD) with 4 hit points (or HP), one skill, and 8 equipment slots (4+HD).
 When performing a relevant test, you may add your hireling's skill die to your roll.

 Hirelings cost 5 coin per day.
-You may pay 5 additional coin per day to employ a hireling with a higher HD or SD, or an additional skill.
+You may pay 5 additional coin per day to employ a hireling with a higher HD or an additional skill.
 If not paid upfront, you must roll a contest whenever asking a hireling to do something dangerous.

 ## Reactions